hdtoledo/hdtoledo/README.md

 ![Header Image](https://res.cloudinary.com/dxeulqo3n/image/upload/v1723578422/hdtoledo/wallhdtoledo_zipigs.png)

 # 💫 About Me:
-👨‍💻 FullStack Developer | Founder & CTO at @ukmetadev<br>🚀 Tech Stack: MERN (MongoDB, Express, React, Node.js), Laravel, TailwindCSS, MySQL, and more.<br><br>Passionate about building secure and efficient software with a strong focus on UI/UX and SEO.
+👨‍💻 FullStack Developer 🚀 Tech Stack: MERN (MongoDB, Express, React, Node.js), Laravel, TailwindCSS, MySQL, and more.<br><br>Passionate about building secure and efficient software with a strong focus on UI/UX and SEO.
 As the Founder & CTO of Meta Development, I lead the technical strategy and development of cutting-edge web applications.<br><br>🔥 What I do:<br><br>Web Development: Building responsive, user-friendly, and secure web applications.<br><br>Open Source Contributions: Sharing my knowledge and contributing to the developer community.<br>    <br>Tech Enthusiast: Always learning and experimenting with new technologies and tools.

 ## 🌐 Socials: